 This post diagnoses that failure – where it comes from, where it shows up, and why it is not the kind of problem that prompt-level fixes resolve.
 Subsequent posts describe the reasoning architecture we have built to address it, and draw out the implications for public-sector capacity building in contexts where experienced practitioners are scarce.
 The discussion below assumes some familiarity with how language models actually work – next-token prediction, statistical pattern-matching rather than comprehension, the way RLHF shapes model behaviour, hallucination as a property of generation rather than an error mode.
 Readers new to those ideas should read our intro to LLMs for policymakers first; the mechanisms discussed below depend on them.

-Before looking at the AI case specifically, the class of failure we are describing is not new.
-It is, in fact, the characteristic failure mode of junior knowledge-work practitioners across every professional domain.
-A junior policy researcher produces a brief by implicitly asking what policy briefs look like and generating something that matches that pattern.
-A junior designer produces a presentation by asking what presentations look like.
-A junior analyst writes a report structured the way reports are structured.
-The surface conventions are absorbed by exposure; the underlying reasoning about why those conventions exist, which of them serve the purpose in a given case and which do not, is not.
+The class of failure we are describing is not new – it is the characteristic failure mode of junior knowledge-work practitioners across every professional domain.
+A junior policy researcher produces a brief by implicitly asking what policy briefs look like and generating something that matches that pattern; a junior designer produces a presentation by asking what presentations look like; a junior analyst writes a report structured the way reports are structured.
+The surface conventions are absorbed by exposure; the underlying reasoning about why those conventions exist, and which of them serve the purpose in a given case, is not.

 What distinguishes the experienced practitioner is accumulated judgment – a compression of years of prior work into how they now operate.
 The senior policy writer does not use an executive summary because policy briefs have executive summaries; they use one because this specific document, for this specific time-pressed decision-maker, benefits from a compressed overview that permits a read/no-read judgement in thirty seconds.
-For the senior designer, a testimonial carousel is not a thing institutional websites have and therefore a thing their site should have too; it earns its place only if social proof in that specific form serves this specific audience's decision process.
-A senior analyst refactors a helper function out not because extracting helpers is what good code does but because, in this particular codebase, the abstraction makes the logic more tractable for the people who will read it next.
+A testimonial carousel, for the senior designer, earns its place only if social proof in that specific form serves this specific audience's decision process – it is not simply a feature institutional websites typically have.
+The same logic holds for a senior analyst refactoring a helper function: the abstraction earns its place in this particular codebase because it makes the logic more tractable for the people who will read it next, not because extracting helpers is what good code does.

 These practitioners are running a test implicitly, on every significant decision, that their junior colleagues are not yet running.
 The test is roughly: does this specific element earn its place as the best available choice for this specific purpose, audience, and context, or is it here because it is a default?
 The test is what experience compresses.
 It is the difference between competent practice and work that looks like competent practice.